AndreTeixeira08/live_forecasting_model/data:/README.md

 Access to this data requires membership in the Fabric workspace used during project development.

-For academic or review purposes, please contact the repository owner to request access or a demo.
+For academic or review purposes, please contact the repository owners to request access or a demo.